Bucks vs. Pacers Player Props Betting Odds

 |3PM

-- Haliburton has hit four three-pointers per game, which is less than his over/under in Thursday's game (4.5).
+- Haliburton's 3.9 three-pointers made per game is 0.4 more than his over/under on Wednesday.

 Check out all the prop bet options FanDuel has to offer!